uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

     ## See spec(...) for full column specifications.

+We defined with the `na` argument that, in this dataset, missing data is recorded as “..”.

 You can use `View()` to explore your dataset.
-We can see that it doesn't respect the tidy data principles in a couple of ways, the most obvious one being that different years are spread out between different columns.
+We can see that it doesn’t respect the tidy data principles in a couple of ways, the most obvious one being that different years are spread out between different columns.

 ### Reshaping data

 #### Gathering

-To go from wide format to long format, we can use the tidyr function `gather()`:
+To go from wide format to long format, we can use the tidyr function `gather()`.
+Here, we want to gather all the columns titled with a year: we store the data in a “value” variable, and the year in a “year” variable (the key).

 ``` r
 climate_long <- gather(climate_raw,